kalyankalluri999/kalyankalluri999/README.md

 <h4>
 </h4>

 <h3 align="center">Advanced-level system engineer with around 4 years of IT experience at Tata Consultancy Services, India.
-Curious result-oriented, and IT professional with excellent communication and Leadership skills possessing a chat llenging position as data scientist where I can skill my technical Skills to develop, implement, and contribute it to the growth of the organization.</h3>
+Curious, result-oriented, and IT professional with excellent communication and Leadership skills possessing a chat llenging position as data scientist where I can skill my technical Skills to develop, implement, and contribute it to the growth of the organization.</h3>